ChristosGiok/Cantilever-beam-FEM/README.md

 # CE-UY 3013 Computing In Civil Engineering Project: FEM - Cantilever beam

-This program is intended to help engineering students with projects and assignments using the finite element method.
+This program is intended to help engineering students with projects and assignments.

 ### FEM based analysis of cantilever beam:
 It takes values s, p, xp, w, E, b, d of a cantilever beam and calculates the deflection, shear force and bending moments at each node.